DSastre/mrz-check/README.md

 The input only considers alphabetical and numerical characters with a maximum of 12 characters.
 Any other symbol will be converted into a '<'.

-To follow the discrete steps of the algorithm open the console in the DevTools of your browser.
+The discrete steps of the algorithm are displayed as log notifications below the output line.

 ## Contributing